ramanshahdatascience/contector/README.md

 1. Set up the maximum days between contacts you'd like to commit to for these tiers, and enter them in the `tiers` sheet.
 1. You'll probably find that you're in the red at first with a lot of the people in your tier 1.
-Catch up at a sustainable pace, 1-2 people per day, until the red is gone.
+Perform outreach at a sustainable pace, 1-2 people per day, until the red is gone.

 ## Maintenance of your power circles